konzolaw/HEFITS/README.md

 ## Features

 - **Activity Tracking:** Log various physical activities such as running, cycling, or strength training, and track duration, distance, and calories burned for each session.
-- **Nutrition Monitoring:** Record daily food intake including meals, snacks, and beverages, with a database of food items and nutritional information for calorie and macronutrient tracking.
-- **Vital Signs Monitoring:** Input vital signs data such as heart rate, blood pressure, and body weight, with visualizations and trends analysis for tracking overall health status.
 - **Goal Setting and Progress Tracking:** Set specific health and fitness goals such as weight loss, muscle gain, or improved endurance, and track progress with motivational feedback and rewards for achievements.
-- **Wellness Insights:** Generate personalized insights and recommendations based on user data including activity levels, nutrition habits, and vital signs, offering tips and suggestions for optimizing health and fitness routines.

 ## Installation